Deeokojie/borwell_program/README.md

 assert printable_area == (4+3)n * 4
 assert printable_area != cubeVolume

-#we print the results to check if our formula and logic are correct
+#we check to see if the results are correct

 area_computes_correctly()
 volume_computes_correctly()